Skin Cancer Facts

 - Older age (although melanomas can also occur in younger people)

 What are the signs and symptoms of skin cancer?

 - Any change on your skin, especially in the size or color of a mole, growth, or spot, or a new growth (even if it has no color)

-- Scaliness, oozing, bleeding, or a change in the way a bump or nodule looks
+- Scaliness, roughness, oozing, bleeding, or a change in the way an area of skin looks

 - A sore that doesn’t heal